Can You Add Square Roots? A thorough look to Simplifying and Adding Radicals

 Q2: What if I have a negative number under the square root?

 A2: The square root of a negative number is an imaginary number, represented by 'i'.
-In practice, for example, √(-1) = i.
-Consider this: adding imaginary numbers involves different rules than adding real numbers.
+Think about it: for example, √(-1) = i.
+Adding imaginary numbers involves different rules than adding real numbers.
 This is a topic for a more advanced mathematical discussion.

 Q3: How do I handle large numbers under the square root?